 This project involves restoring the historic habitat in much of the Kissimmee River floodplain and restoring water-level fluctuations and seasonal discharges from Lakes Kissimmee, Cypress, and Hatchineha in the upper basin.
-The FY 2014 activities include initiation of the construction contract for the Reach 2 canal backfill including the MacArthur ditch portion, initiation of construction for the Reach 3 backfill, and, continued construction of the gated spillway at S-65EX1.
+The FY 2015 activities include initiation of the construction contract for the MacArthur ditch using funds previously appropriated.